Other situations that may affect your coverage

 Change in coverage costs or significant curtailment

-If the cost for coverage under your spouse's health plan significantly increases or there is a significant curtailment of coverage that permits revocation of coverage during a plan year and you drop that coverage, you will be able to sign up for medical coverage for yourself and your eligible family members.
-You must enroll within 60 days following the date you lose coverage under your spouse's plan.
+If the cost for coverage under your spouse's medical plan significantly increases or there is a significant curtailment of coverage that permits revocation of coverage during a plan year and you drop that coverage, you will be able to sign up for medical coverage for yourself and your eligible family members.

 Transfer or change residence

-If you move from one location to another, and the move makes you no longer eligible for the selected Retiree Medical Plan option (e.g., move out of the OAPIN service area), you may change from your current Plan option to one that is available in your new location.
-For more information, call Benefits Administration.
+If you move from one location to another, and the move makes you no longer eligible for the selected Retiree Medical Plan option (e.g., move out of the Aetna Select service area), you may change from your current Plan option to one that is available in your new location.

 Addition or improvement of plan options